- Residency dates: Saturday, May 24 to Saturday, July 12, 2014.

-For each session, the selection committee and program directors seek a total of four to eight artists whose mix of media, approaches, styles, and focus will create a dynamic and collegial community.
-In particular, we are looking for artists who can use the residency experience productively.
+For each session, the selection committee and program directors seek a total of six to 12 artists whose mix of media, approaches, styles, and focus will create a dynamic and collegial community.
+In particular, we are looking for artists who can use the specific character of our residency experience productively.
 The setting is perfect, for example, for plein aire painters who will profit from their interaction with the light and landscape, but we encourage artists working in all media to submit applications that demonstrate how our residency will significantly enhance and strengthen their practice.
 The Residency is open to all practicing non-student visual artists regardless of affiliation or citizenship.

 The Alfred and Trafford Klots International Program for Artists provides time for uninterrupted work in an inspiring and historic setting made unique by Brittany's extraordinary light, distinctive landscape, and rich cultural traditions.
 The program awards successful applicants with free housing in luxury apartments in an historic property, Val Rive, on the river Rance in the village of Léhon.
 Residents are responsible for meals and incidental expenses.
 MICA charges no fees for application to or participation in the Alfred and Trafford Klots International Program for Artists.

 The village of Léhon, which grew up at the site of a strategic ford used by the Romans, bears the coveted distinction "Petite Cité de Caractère" and is graced by a medieval abbey and its gardens and guarded by the ruins of the oldest fortress in Brittany, which was depicted in the Bayeux Tapestry.